 Bose Noise Cancelling Headphones 700

 A solid pair of headphones can be pretty expensive, but for the doctor in your life who loves to work out or listen to music, it’s well worth the price.
-These Bose 700 headphones have amazing noise-canceling features with nine different levels, so they can determine how much or how little external noise they want to hear.
+These Bose 700 headphones have amazing noise-canceling features with eleven different levels, so they can determine how much or how little external noise they want to hear.
 Also, for the person who takes calls on the go, the microphone cuts down on outside noise and wind, so the speaker’s voice is always crystal clear.

 Sips By Tea Subscription